SpongePowered/SpongeDocs/source/plugin/text/text.rst

 Coloring & Styling Shortcut
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``org.spongepowered.api.text.Text#of(Object... objects)`` method provides a simple way to add color and styling to
+The :javadoc:`org.spongepowered.api.text.Text#of(java.lang.Object...)` method provides a simple way to add color and
-your text in a much more concise way.
+styling to your text in a much more concise way.

 Example: Color & Style Shortcut
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~